NebraLtd/Helium-Guides/docs/FAQs.md

 Both hotspots have 10/100 Mbps Ethernet connectivity, this is fast enough for the Helium Network and is typically 2x the speed of most Wi-Fi connections and 4x the speed of LTE connections.

-## Can I add 4G connectivity to my Hotspot?

-You can add an optional 4G module to the outdoor hotspot, this is a module that is simple to install when you receive your hotspot.
-We'll have a guide on how to do this at </outdoor-hotspot/lte-config>

-The indoor unit does not have the ability to have a 4G Modem added, you could use a solution like a Mi-fi to achieve this.

-## Does the 4G Module require a sim-card?

-Yes you will need to sign up to a data plan with a mobile network.
-You can find more details about seeing up 4G with the outdoor gateway on the [LTE Config page](outdoor-hotspot/lte-config.md).

-We recommend this as it is typically cheaper to sign up to a local plan than the worldwide sims we could ship with it.

-## How much internet data per month does the Hotspot use?

-Currently we are roughly estimating 30-50GB per month so recommend a 50GB plan when using 4G.

-The actual usage may be slightly less or more and will be something we up-date over time as we start measuring more units.

 ## Can I setup my Nebra Hotspot with the Helium App?